isomerpages/ncss-ssi/pages/training/certificate_prog/professional-certificate-in-group-work.md

 **Module 1: Group Work Assessment and Planning**
 This module will provide learners with the competencies to assess the need for group work and plan appropriate interventions for a group.
 The key purpose of this module is to equip learners with the relevant knowledge and practice skills to:

--   Establish if there is a need for group work.
+-   Discern if there is a need for group work.
 -   Plan a support group to address the needs of the group.
 -   Design effective group work programmes and activities (interventions) to address the needs of a specific group.